 A long time ago, the fishing industry and the former Aral Sea canning industry, which is located on the border of Kazakhstan and Uzbekistan, flourished.
 The town of Moynaq was once a top attraction for a series of giant fishing boats.

 However, the turning point occurred when the Soviet Union decided to divert the rivers flowing into the Aral Sea for water to irrigate the cotton fields in Uzbekistan.
 Seawater gradually dried up due to lack of water and evaporation in the 1960s.
 The water level decreased significantly, the Aral seawater became saltier.
 Marine organisms gradually died due to increased concentrations of fertilizers and pesticides.

-Actions are taken in order to restore the Aral Sea from being one of the abandoned places for too long.
-Recently, it’s tough to travel to ghost ships, but there are jeep tours that you can take to pass the desert from both Ubez or Kazakh sides.
+Actions are being taken in order to restore the Aral Sea from being one of the abandoned places for too long.
+Recently, it’s tough to travel to ghost ships, but there are jeep tours that you can take to pass the desert from both Ubez and Kazakh sides.